Use Case

 How does it fit in deal pipelines?

-Delivery proof updates the deal record.
-The CRM or acquisition system knows exactly when each letter was sent and whether it was delivered, without anyone checking manually.
+Delivery events update the deal record.
+The CRM or acquisition system knows when each letter was submitted, mailed, and delivered without anyone checking manually.

 What volume can it handle?